Platypus-Tech/platypus-os-original-drafts/cpu/x86/README.md

 # x86
 This has the code for the x86 architecture.
-I don't know if this includes 64 bit but I hope so.
+I'm pretty sure now it includes 64 bit.